 C&J was contracted by Raise DC, a cross-sector partnership of DC stakeholders, to conduct qualitative research that explored factors that enable “recovery” students to graduate from high school on time despite falling dangerously behind as ninth graders.

 Previously, Cross & Joftus helped the district develop a number of documents that describe the purpose and components of its accountability system to communicate with a variety of stakeholders.
 We evaluated effectiveness of school-based programs, including planning, formative assessment programs, and reading initiatives.
 C&J also help the district write its Race to the Top application.

-C&J is in its third year of working with OSSE to implement the Learning Support Network, a school improvement effort to help transform the District of Columbia’s lowest performing schools.
-Adapting the Learning Network model that we created and implemented for the state of Kansas (see below), C&J is working with OSSE, DCPS, and the Public Charter School Board to coach and support 25 schools in 2016-17 after working with 21 schools in 2015-16 and eight schools in 2014-15.
+For three years (2015-2017), C&J worked with OSSE to implement the Learning Network model that we created and implemented for the state of Kansas (see below).
+C&J worked with OSSE, DCPS, and the Public Charter School Board to coach and support 28 schools in 2016-17 after working with 21 schools in 2015-16 and eight schools in 2014-15.